TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 Marking wizard as done
 ======================

-As soon as the wizard has completely finished, e.g. it detected that no update is necessary anymore, or that all updates were completed successfully, the wizard is marked as done and won't be checked anymore.
+As soon as the wizard has completely finished, for example it detected that no update is necessary anymore, or that all updates were completed successfully, the wizard is marked as done and won't be checked anymore.